-The original impact of the Wetterling Act was to provide law enforcement authorities the means to track and locate convicted sex offenders.
-Community notification laws have adapted the idea to make information about sex offenders available to the public.
+In the wake of a young boy's kidnapping and murder at the hands of a sexual predator, federal lawmakers passed the Wetterling Act to provide law enforcement authorities the means to track and locate convicted sex offenders.
+Community notification laws, most notably Megan's Law statutes, have adapted the idea to make information about sex offenders available to the public.

 Community notification laws, commonly referred to as sex offender registries, are most often associated with the 1994 rape and murder of seven-year-old Megan Kanka.
 She died just thirty yards from her own front door in Hamilton Township, New Jersey.
 On July 29, 1994, a neighbor lured the little girl to his house with the promise that she could see his new puppy.
 The neighbor was a convicted sex offender who had served time in prison for aggravated assault and attempted sexual assault against a child.

 What follows is an overview of these laws, particularly "Megan's Law" statutes, that provide transparency to the public regarding convicted sex offenders.

 Development of Megan's Law